 Alternate Price Redetermination If any or all of the indices used to determine the Spot Price or the Contract Price are not available in the future, the Parties agree to promptly negotiate a mutually satisfactory alternate index for the Spot Price or Contract Price (each an "Alternate Price").
 If the Parties cannot agree by the end of the first Month for which the Spot Price or Contract Price could not be determined, then Seller and Buyer shall each prepare a prioritized list of up to five alternative published reference postings or prices representative of spot prices for Gas delivered in the same geographic area.
 Each Party shall submit its list to the other within 10 Days after the end of the first Month for which the price could not be determined.
 The first listed index appearing in Seller's list that also appears in Buyer's list shall constitute the replacement index.
 If no common indices appear on the lists, each Party shall submit a new list adding two indices within 10 Days.
-If either Party fails to provide timely a list, such Party's list shall not be considered.
+If either Party fails to provide timely a list, such Party's list shall not be considered, and the first index in the submitted listing shall be the Alternate Price.
 From and after the "Renegotiation Date," which shall be the date the Spot Price or Contract Price is no longer available, until the Alternate Price is determined, the Alternate Price shall be the average of the Spot Price(s) or Contract Price(s) in effect during the 12 Months preceding the Month in which the Renegotiation Date occurred, which price shall be effective until the Alternate Price is determined.
 Upon determination of a new Alternate Price, the Spot Price or Contract Price, as applicable, will be adjusted retroactively to the Renegotiation Date.

-Effect of Waiver or Consent No waiver or consent by either Party, express or implied, of any one or more defaults by the other Party in the performance of any provision of this Agreement shall operate or be construed as a waiver or consent of any other default or defaults whether of a like or different nature.
+Effect of Waiver or Consent No waiver or consent by either Party, express or implied, of any one or more defaults by the other Party in the performance of any provision of this Agreement shall operate or be construed as a waiver or consent of any future or other default or defaults whether of a like or different nature.
 Failure by a Party to complain of any act of the other Party or to declare the other Party in default with respect to this Agreement, regardless of how long that failure continues, shall not constitute a waiver by that Party of its rights with respect to that default until the applicable statute of limitations period has run.